yoosofan/slide/db/sql3.rst

     select pname
-    from p join sp using(pn) and s using(sn) where weight is not null and weight > 17 and city = 'Paris';
+    from p join sp using(pn) and s using(sn) where weight is not null
+      and weight >= 18 and p.city = 'Paris';

 ----

+:class: t2c

 .. class:: rtl-h1